yeasy/learning_pickleball/03_hold_paddle_en.md

 # Hold Paddle and Hit the Ball

 Holding the paddle to hit the ball with power correctly is the most fundamental skill of learning to play pickleball.
+Players should be able to hit the ball with different power, speed, placement and spin in the correct way.

 Using a wrong way of holding paddle or generating force will restrict the improvement of the player's level and easily bring injuries.

 ## Holding Paddle